 Q. What GE courses should I take?

 A. Read your transfer report to identify which of the five GE areas (ABCDE) you need to complete.
 For Spring 2016, make sure you enroll in these courses first.

-Q. How many psychology courses transfer from a Junior College?
+Q. How many psychology courses from a Junior College transfer into the psychology major at SSU?

 A. Only these three courses are transferable: